steforster/Remact.Net/README.md

       $ ls
       Alchemy-Websockets  Newtonsoft.Json  Remact.Net  ...

-Newtonsoft.Json needs some small adaptions to run under Mono.
-I copied "Newtonsoft.Json.Net40.csproj" to "Newtonsoft.Json.Mono.csproj" and switched the target framework to 4.0 (not client profile).

-Then you should be able to compile in VS2010 or VS2012 the "Remact.Mono.sln" (Release) and start "test\SpeedTestApp\Mono\_startTest2.cmd".
+Then you should be able to create the release build of "Remact.Mono.sln" in MonoDevelop or in VS2012.
+Under Ubuntu you will start  "test\SpeedTestApp\Mono\_startTest2.sh",
+under Windows you will start "test\SpeedTestApp\Mono\_startTest2.cmd".

 License